 The Bar: An initial wave of tropical fruits sets the tone for this bar.
 However, as the bar melts and more aromas are released, some nuttiness emerges.

 The Beans: Along the foothills of the Maya Mountains in southern Belize, indigenous Mayans were one of the first to commercialize cacao and the tradition continues today thanks to Uncommon Cacao.
-Uncommon founded Maya Mountain Cacao (MMC) in 2010 as their first origin project, and this is the first specialty grade, high quality, fine flavor cacao to come out of Belize.
+Uncommon founded Maya Mountain Cacao (MMC) in 2010 as their first origin project, and this is the first specialty grade, high quality, fine flavour cacao to come out of Belize.

 5. Åkesson’s- Madagascar 75% Criollo (AOC gold winner)